Maths

 Monitoring

-Maths will be monitored via ‘Book Looks’ and feedback, learning walks and observations, pupil voice and pupil progress meetings where progress and attainment will be discussed and next steps put into place.
+Maths will be monitored via ‘Learning Journal Looks’ and feedback, learning walks and observations, pupil voice and pupil progress meetings where progress and attainment will be discussed and next steps put into place.

 Staff Development